Benadryl is not yet FDA-approved for use in animals, but is considered quite safe when used correctly and with approval from your vet.

 Avoid using with other anticholinergic drugs, as this could lead to symptoms of toxicity.
 Combining diphenhydramine with depressants is likely to cause stronger sedation.
 There are also a few other medicines that can react with diphenhydramine.

 Pregnancy & Nursing Warning: Diphenhydramine is not recommended for use during pregnancy (especially when the animal is near term), though your vet may advise otherwise under specific circumstances.
 It is to be avoided or used with caution in nursing dogs, especially with newborn pups, as the drug is passed in milk.

 What Is It Used For In Dogs?

-There are several important uses of Benadryl for dogs, most commonly it is used to treat allergies, but its use also depends on the active ingredient.
-Below the uses of each different dog-safe active ingredient are listed.
+There are several important uses of Benadryl for dogs, most commonly it is used to treat allergies and insect stings, but its possible uses also depends on the active ingredient.
+Below lists the uses of each different dog-safe active ingredient.

 - Allergies and reactions to vaccines

 - Anxiety (during July fireworks for example)